 snap wax melts

-Connie is the mind behind Snap Wax Melts, another regular from the Sunday market at the Harbour Arm.
+Connie is the mind behind Snap Wax Melts, another regular from past years at the Folkestone Harbour market.
 With over 40 fragrances to choose from, you can make your house smell festive, fruity or floral by snapping a chunk of wax into a wax melt warmer.

-“I’m from Folkestone and usually known as the mum of one or other of my children, having a presence and knowing that these huts will continue into 2023, I’m going to look for studio space to make this my job.
+“I’m from Folkestone and usually known as the mum of one or other of my children but I’m making my name here, I’m going to look for studio space to make this my job.
 It’s great that there’s the support for local independent traders like myself.
 Being in a hut it allows me to expand and bringing back some of my favourites by popular demand!”

 Katie makes and sells handmade ceramic mugs and plates, trinket dishes, and little buddies.
 Every item has its own character.

 “I have been working for a while in air-drying clay but at the beginning of 2022 I decided to make more practical and useful items so have started to work in proper clay.
-A friend suggested we do the Festive Marketplace and the team are really keen to give people like me the opportunity to sell my work and meet new customers.
+A friend suggested we do the Festive Marketplace and it’s grown from there.
+The Harbour team are really keen to give people like me the opportunity to sell my work and meet new customers.

 “I feel there are not a lot of places in Kent that are like Folkestone – there’s such a great atmosphere; the food selection is awesome and you don’t find this anywhere else in the county.
 The fact that there’s a place that’s willing to give small independent creators a platform to sell is really exciting and I’m so pleased I’m a part of it.”